max200pl/Learning/Node_JS_Course/11. Docker + AWS/AWS.md

 - is the Amazon special build service for deploying Docker containers

-- ESC is cost money (mor complicated)
+- ESC is cost money (more complicated)

 #### Docker Compose